 "I echo the concerns of our law enforcement and legal communities relating to the Task Force's Final Report," Phillips said.
 "Parents should not be lulled into a false sense of security.
 The threats are real.
 Just this morning, in response to subpoena, MySpace admitted to finding 90,000 convicted sex offenders on its site.
-To put that into perspective, 1-out-of-every-8 convicted sex offenders in the United States had a profile on MySpace--and this only includes those registering using their real names.
+To put that into perspective, 1-out-of-every-8 convicted sex offenders in

 "The fact is MySpace has no idea of how many registered sex offenders have infested its site - and still doesn't.
 Here's why.
 The 90,000 figure - while disturbing - is in no way an accurate estimate of how many sexual predators are trolling for victims online, masquerading under false identities.
 The number of convicted sex offenders could be double or triple - how would they know?"

 While purging known sexual offenders from the site is a good first step, nothing prevents these predators from simply signing up again under an alias and picking up where they left off.
 Unlike some other social networking sites, MySpace has no process by which the identity of a user is authenticated.
 Email addresses, ages, genders, and locations - as well as countless other details - can be forged without consequence.